-For the ICX 7550 and the ICX 7850, values are used from the forwarding profile and there is no option to change these values.
+For ICX 7550, ICX 7850, and ICX 8200 devices, values are used from the forwarding profile and there is no option to change these values.
 When a new profile is selected, the values from the new profile are applied.
 Refer to the forwarding-profile command in the RUCKUS FastIron Command Reference and the "Configuration Fundamentals" chapter in the RUCKUS FastIron Management Configuration Guide for more information.